KiaFarhang/tcp-load-balancer/design.md

 - Dial the host to initiate a TCP connection with it
     - If the connection can't be established, write an error message to the `conn` passed in.
 Close the connection and return without further processing.
 - Increment (again, thread safely) the connection count for the host
+- Defer decrementing the connection count for the host
 - In two separate goroutines, `io.Copy` the connection passed in to the connection to the upstream and vice versa
 - Block for each goroutine to signal its completion
 - After completion, close both connections
-- Decrement the connection count for the host

-### Questions/Assumptions

-- How to handle context cancelation/the passed-in connection timing out?
-- Should we set a timeout on the connection to upstream?
-- Do we need to handle errors in the goroutines?

 ### Client Rate Limiter